Henry1601/CTF-Writeup/Reverse Engineering/asm2/README.md

 	<+3>:	sub    esp,0x10
 ```
 We push **EBP** into the stack, move stack pointer (**ESP**) into it, then subtract 0x10 from **ESP**, which means we align the stack to a 16-byte boundary.
 Remember that stack grows towards lower memory addresses, that's why we subtract **ESP**.
-> *Note that all values in assembly are hexadecimal, 0x10 = 16 bytes*
+> *Note that all values in assembly are hexadecimal, 0x10 = 16 bytes.*
 ```
 	     Stack
 	|-------------|		(low memory)